fetchai/jenesis/docs/index.md

 When running any of the commands `deploy`, `run`, `shell`, and `attach`, jenesis will check for a currently running local node, and if there is none, a new one will be created in a docker container.
+If you wish to keep a local node running, you need to set the `keep_running` parameter to `true`.
+Otherwise, nodes will be stopped after any of the command mentioned above finish running.

+> *Note: If you use `keep_running = true`, and then you wish to run a new local node configuration, you will need to stop the previous running node using `docker container stop`.